Steph7478/Pet-Page-Backend/README.md

 ### Authentication

-- `POST /api/users/register/` — Register a new user.
+- `POST /api/auth/register/` — Register a new user.
-- `POST /api/users/login/` — Log in and obtain a JWT token.
+- `POST /api/auth/login/` — Log in and obtain a JWT token.
+- `POST /api/auth/logout/` — Log out the authenticated user.

 ### Pets